taprobane99/iMac5KLinux/README.md

 # Other nice things for your iMac

-https://github.com/taranovegor/mbpfan (generic install) for Fan Control with EMA smoothing https://github.com/aunetx/blur-my-shell/tree/refactor/unified-blur-backend (clone this branch) for Liquid Glass https://github.com/kem-a/kiwi-kemma for making Ubuntu/Gnome feel at home for Mac users
+-https://github.com/taranovegor/mbpfan (generic install) for Fan Control with EMA smoothing (curve = 65:1,72:24,80:31,85:51,90:65,95:83,100:100 and min_fan1_speed = 850 in etc/mbpfan.conf)
+-https://github.com/aunetx/blur-my-shell/tree/refactor/unified-blur-backend (clone this branch) for Liquid Glass -https://github.com/kem-a/kiwi-kemma for making Ubuntu/Gnome feel at home for Mac users

 # Contributions